Louise Françoise, Princess of Condé: Princess of Condé and widowhood (1710–1740)

-Within two years, in 1712, the new dauphin and his young wife died, leaving only a small son, the duc d'Anjou, as the legitimate heir of Louis XIV.
-In 1715, the king died, and was succeeded by his five-year-old great-grandson, Louis XV.
-A controversy immediately arose between Louise Françoise's older brother, the Duke of Maine, and her brother-in-law, the Duke of Orléans, over which of the two should be declared Regent.
-After the Parlement de Paris had deliberated for a week, the Duke of Orléans was declared the official Regent.
-This of course exacerbated the rivalry between Louise Françoise and her younger sister, the Duchess of Orléans, now the highest ranking lady of France.
+Within two years, in 1712, the new Dauphin and his young wife died, leaving only a small son, the Duke of Anjou, as the legitimate heir of Louis XIV.
+In 1715 the King died and was succeeded by his five-year-old great-grandson, Louis XV.
+A controversy immediately arose between Louise Françoise's older brother, the Duke of Maine, and her brother-in-law, the Duke of Orléans, over which of the two should be declared regent.
+After the Parlement of Paris had deliberated for a week, the Duke of Orléans was declared the official regent.
+This, of course, exacerbated the rivalry between Louise Françoise and her younger sister, the Duchess of Orléans, now the highest-ranking woman in France.

 During the Régence, Louise Françoise was frequently occupied with the escapades of her second daughter, Louise Élisabeth, Princess of Conti, who had become the mistress of Philippe Charles de La Fare.
 When her daughter's husband, the Prince of Conti, discovered the liaison, he became physically abusive toward his wife.
 The only son of the Conti couple, Louis François de Bourbon, was thought to have been the result of his mother's adulterous relationship with La Fare.
 Louise Élisabeth later took refuge from her violent husband with her mother at the Palais Bourbon.

-In 1714, her niece, Mademoiselle du Maine, the daughter of her older brother, the Duke of Maine, was named in her honour.
+In 1714 her niece, Mademoiselle du Maine, the daughter of her older brother, the Duke of Maine, was named in her honour.

-In the 1720s, Louise Françoise became the mistress of the Marquis de Lassay.
+In the 1720s, Louise Françoise became the mistress of the Armand de Madaillan de Lesparre.
 In order to be closer to her, he built the Hôtel de Lassay next to the Palais Bourbon, her residence in Paris.
 Later on, a gallery was built, housing the grander, more public part of the collection of paintings that made Lassay's reputation as a connoisseur redound in Parisian circles for a generation after his death; the gallery that joined the two buildings also enabled the lovers to have better access to each other.

 In 1737, she was asked to be the godmother to Louis XV's eldest son, Louis, Dauphin of France.
-The young dauphin's godfather was Louise Françoise's nephew, Louis, Duke of Orléans.
+The young Dauphin's godfather was Louise Françoise's nephew, Louis, Duke of Orléans.

-When her son was disgraced during the Regency of Philippe d'Orléans, Louise Françoise regarded his mistress Madame de Prie as the cause.
+When her son was disgraced during the regency of the Duke of Orléans, Louise Françoise regarded his mistress Madame de Prie as the cause.
 As such, Louise Françoise detested her.
 Her son died in exile in 1740 to be succeeded by his son, Louise Françoise's grandson, Louis Joseph, Prince of Condé, who was aged four.